Setting up a Satanic Leaf-tailed Gecko Cage

 I use a variety of diameters in my cages.
 While many of the Uroplatus species enjoy thick, vertical branches, phants make use of horizontal branches and thin, fanning out sticks from which to hang like dead leaves.

-I use glass cages extensively.
-For these, I use pieces of velcro stuck to the sides to provide grip and I use friction to hold the branches in place.
+If you use glass cages, you can use pieces of velcro stuck to the sides to provide grip for branches.
+I then use friction to hold the branches in place.

 A good phant cage will combine a network of branches and a dense leaf cover that allows travel to any part to the cage and sleeping with any level of exposure to UVB.